jasongannon/personal-site/content/articles/public-postman.md

 ---
 ## Introduction

-This guide provides instructions for creating a public workspace in Postman, importing OAS files into collections, and making those collections publicly available.
+A nice feature of Postman is the ability to share your collections in public workspaces.
+If you have public APIs, this is a great way to showcase your endpoints.

+In this guide, we'll look at how to build public API collections in Postman and integrate the collections with your API documentation.

+### What We Will Cover

+In this guide we'll look at how to:

+1. Setup a public workspace in Postman.
+2. Build an API collection from an existing OpenAPI Specification (OAS) file.
+3. Share this API collection in your public workspace.
-Also, this guide covers how to provide a link in your API documentation so users can to import your collection (or fork it) into their own workspace and test your APIs.
+4. Add links to your documentation so users can import or fork your public collections.

 ## Setting up a Public Workspace in Postman

+First we'll need to setup a Public workspace in Postman

-### Create an account and sign in to Postman
+### Sign in to Postman

 1. If you haven’t already, [sign up for a free Postman account](https://www.postman.com/postman-account/).
 2. Sign in to your account.